Aonodensetsu/mu/plan.md

 ### apt support
 apt has several dependencies, therefore I will need to build them and make sure they work correctly to use apt as my package manager of choice
-### networking ability
-The LFS tutorial has a static networking ability possible, and BLFS discusses how to enable DHCP.
-I will follow the BLFS tutorial, therefore I will be able to repeat the same configuration on a distro tailor-made for my support